 The digital word that represents the current information is eight bits long.
-The ADP1046 takes the eight MSBs of the CS1 or CS2 reading (the current share signal specified in Register 0x29[3]) and uses this reading as the digital word.
-When read, the share bus value at any given time is equal to the CS1 or CS2 current reading (see Figure 35).
+The ADP1046A takes the eight MSBs of the CS2 reading and uses this reading as the digital word (see Figure 36).

 Digital Share Bus Scheme

 Each power supply compares the digital word that it is outputting with the digital words of all the other supplies on the bus.